Resources

 The treatment for the following conditions primarily involves surgical repair.

-• Hydrocele: A hydrocele is a collection of clear fluid in between the layers surrounding the testis.
-It is usually painless.
-However, it can cause Testicular Pain if it becomes infected.
+• Hydrocele: A hydrocele is a collection of clear fluid between the layers surrounding the testis.
+It is usually painless, but it can cause Testicular Pain if it becomes infected.

 • Varicocele: A varicocele is a swelling that occurs due to abnormal engorgement of the veins that drain the testes.
-It is associated with pain, swelling, and heaviness, with relief in pain noted on lying down.
+It is associated with pain, swelling, and heaviness, with pain relief noted when lying down.
 Varicoceles can also cause infertility in men.

 7. Cancer